 (Chapter 76 – Hardness, Tao Te Ching: An English Version)

 I won’t say too much more for now, only that this is something Miyazaki will explore in earnest in the final two volumes.

 Namulith and Nihilism

 Most characters require a great deal of work to flesh out.
-They need to be properly introduced early on, demand complex motivations for their actions, and must go through long narrative arcs of redemption and growth in order to become memorable.
+They need to be properly introduced, demand complex motivations for their actions, and must go through long narrative arcs of redemption and growth in order to become memorable.
 Then there are characters like Namulith who become so immediately iconic that they are impossible to forget.
 Unlike the strategizing and scheming Miralupa, Namulith cares nothing about politics or people.
-Learning that the Dorok principalities have been destroyed, he laughs at his brother’s mess and decides to carve out his place in the world to watch it burn.
+Learning that the Dorok principalities have been destroyed, he laughs at his brother’s mess and decides to carve out his place in the world simply to watch it burn.